Richeskelechi/ImageSliderWithReactState/README.md

 React components
 React useState

-Having an Increase and Decrease Button with react Usestate
+Having an Increase and Decrease Button with using Usestate

 Having An Image Slider With react Use State.